ONEARMY/community-platform/CONTRIBUTING.md

 - **Epics** are pages and complex pieces of functionality.
 - **User Stories** break down epics into tiny, actionable items that are easier to take on for devs both remote or on site.

 If you’re interested, [here](https://docs.google.com/spreadsheets/d/1pkLRKCbQiJOtQwWEhVNgSTvDWf5SnVAz10vMo4k-LNg/edit#gid=0) you can find a backlog document outlining the full list of upcoming **Epics** and relevant **User Stories** waiting to be developed.
-Project lead (Mattia) will transfer User Stories from here to Waffle.
+Project lead @mattia-io will transfer User Stories from here to Waffle.

 Anyone can pick a **User Story** and get on with coding.
 When working on a **User Story** it should be tagged with in-progress on the [above link](https://docs.google.com/spreadsheets/d/1pkLRKCbQiJOtQwWEhVNgSTvDWf5SnVAz10vMo4k-LNg/edit#gid=0) and add the delivery date so that we are aware of what is being worked on and when is due for delivery.
 If upon assigning yourself a User Story you find yourself unable to contribute we kindly ask you to unassign yourself so we can be aware of it (max 2 weeks).